AhmadAbuZeid1997/reading-notes/read-09.md

       -search to search queries
       - date enter date
     - name put name for space
-    - maxlength detemine the max character can inter
+    - maxlength determine the max character can inter
-    - size dimention of space
+    - size dimension of space
     - value to send certain value for server
     - checked to make one option selected by default you can make more one value in checkbox
-    - placeholder light grey text exsist by default
+    - placeholder light grey text exsit by default

 * &lt; textarea &gt; make space area to write comments for example

 * &lt; select &gt; drop down list
   - name to give a name for box
-  - size dimention of list box
+  - size dimension of list box
   - multiple allow use to choose more than one value

 * &lt; option &gt; inside the select to make list value
   - value name of value
-  - selected value seleced by default
+  - selected value selected by default

 * &lt; label &gt; work as a input with type radio
   - for value of option